Hi, and welcome to

 • Screening for more sinister conditions requiring medical intervention beyond physiotherapy that may masquerade themselves as purely musculoskeletal complaints, such as: rheumatological diseases, acute spinal cord compression, stroke, peripheral vascular diseases, cancer, and infection.

-My personal objective as a cog in this wider machine is to engage each of my patients as an active participant in their recovery/management wherever I can.
+My personal objective in my work is to engage each of my patients as an active participant in their recovery/management wherever I can.
 Rather than delivering treatment as a top-down authority, I always try to collaborate with the person in front of me to co-create a treatment plan that aligns with their lives, goals and values.

 Owner | Author @ Nick-E.com - Pre-Clinical Work